Import Text File (.csv, .xls, .tsv)

 In this 3rd example, the outer shared folder is called "Family Records" and underneath is a folder tree.
 The record is added to the nested folder 3 levels down.

-To visually see how the import will look, drag and drop the file into the Import screen and click Next.
-You'll see a preview of the structure:
+To preview the import structure, drag and drop the file into the Import screen and click Next.

 Notes for Managing Folders and Subfolders